MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/large-sessions.md

 ---
-title: Large sessions
+title: Large sessions for multiplayer
 description: Using large sessions (more than 100 members) with the Multiplayer platform. ms.date: 07/11/2017 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, multiplayer, large session, recent players ms.localizationpriority: medium
 ---

-# Large sessions
+# Large sessions for multiplayer

 If you need a multiplayer session that can handle more than 100 members, you'll need to use a *large session*.
 This scenario is most common to massively multiplayer online (MMO) games and broadcasts (where most of the members are spectators), but may have applications to other styles of games as well.

 In some circumstances, you may also wish to use large sessions even when dealing with smaller groups of players.
 If you want multiple players to be in the same session, but not necessarily be aware of each other if they don't encounter each other in game, you can use the "encounters" property of large sessions.

 Large sessions are not currently supported by [Xbox Integrated Multiplayer (XIM)](../xbox-integrated-multiplayer.md) or by [Multiplayer Manager (MPM)](../multiplayer-manager.md), so you must use the Multiplayer 2015 APIs to use direct calls to the Multiplayer Service Directory (MPSD).